Twin Zygosity DNA Testing

 How to Order an Twin Zygosity DNA Test

 To order your Twin Zygosity DNA test kit, please complete the order form by clicking the ORDER NOW button.
-Our prices can be found by selecting the test of your choice, the number of people testing, and your payment preferences when providing the information that is relevant to your particular case.
 When ordering an Twin Zygosity test you may choose to use a testing kit from Bio-Gene DNA or build your own kit.
 This may be especially helpful is you are using alternate samples, or do not wish to the kit to arrive due to time constraints.